ZeroAviation/netmf-interpreter/Solutions/STM32F746NUCLEO/ReadMe.md

 The peripheral bus clocks frequencies are configured to maximum values using '/4' and '/2' prescaler for APB1 and ABP2 respectively.

+### NETMF clock

+The NETMF clock frequency is set to 1 MHz, which results in 1 µs resolution.

+> _Note: This clock is also known as the 'Slow clock'.
+Not to be confused with
+> the hardware real-time clock (RTC)._

 ## Resources